nimagp/Anti-Anti-GhostPing/readme.md

 ```
 5. Run 'python main.py' in the root directory of the project.
 ### Heroku/RailWay or Replit
-For deploy to these platforms you only need to set the `DISCORD_TOKEN` variable in Secrets in Replit or Variables in RailWay and Heroku.
+For deploy to these platforms you only need to click on the 'Deploy' or 'Run' button of your platform or if you prefer, deploy project yourself.
+Then set the `DISCORD_TOKEN` variable in Secrets in Replit or Variables in RailWay and Heroku.
-And then click on the 'Deploy' button of your platform or deploy project your self.